 In addition to the detailed chronology written across the walls, significant personalities, buildings, and events get their own exhibits.
 Among the highlights:

 - A beautiful wooden model of Upper Belvedere as it looked in 1722, carved in exquisite detail.
 The curious thing to note is how many lower floor rooms were actually open to the elements.

 (It still shocks me to realise that the upper palace was largely representational.
-Imagine building a second, larger house on your property so you can better impress visitors and have more room for the vol-au-vents and punch bowls.)
+Imagine building a second, larger house on your property just so you can better impress visitors and have more room for the vol-au-vents.)

 - Portraits of artists and sculptors involved in building the palaces and interior decoration.
 For example: